Facts and figures

 The children and families we support

-- Last year2, Acorns supported over 840 children and more than 1060 families, including those who are bereaved:
+- Last year[ii], Acorns supported 876 children and more than 1097 families, including those who are bereaved:

 - Acorns is currently supporting:

-- An estimated 2,000 plus children in our catchment area meet our criteria (including those we are currently supporting)4
+- An estimated 2,000 plus children in our catchment area meet our criteria (including those we are currently supporting)[vi]

-- On average, every week, one of the children Acorns cares for will die2
+- On average, every month, seven of the children Acorns cares for will die[vii]

 - Around 3% of families Acorns supports have more than one child in the care of Acorns

-- Approx 3% of the children Acorns cares for have cancer
+- 3% of the children Acorns cares for have cancer

-Acorns is flexible to those who use the facilities and services and support is delivered in response to the individual needs of a child and their family.
+Acorns undertakes a full holistic assessment, working with the family we are able to determine the outcomes they need to achieve for them and their child; and support is then delivered in response to the individual needs of a child and their family.
 A package of care is tailored for each individual child which includes their medical, emotional, cultural, religious and spiritual needs.
 This package can be provided in the hospice, a family’s home or elsewhere in the community.

 - Acorns has three children’s hospices: